aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 Here are some implementation tips.
 <a name="impl_tips_slr"></a>
 ### Multi-SLR FPGA
 The VU9P FPGA is a stacked FPGA that has 3 die stacked together.
 Each Die is called a “Super Logic Region” (SLR).
 Crossing an SLR boundary is expensive from a timing perspective.
 It is good practice to pipeline interfaces between major blocks to allow the tool freedom to have SLR crossings between the major blocks.
 Even with pipelined interfaces it is possible the tool has sub-optimal logic to SLR mapping (i.e. a major block is spread out over multiple SLR's).
 In this case  you may want to at map major blocks to specific SLRs (define the logic that should be constrained to each SLR).
 Any crossing of SLR’s should have flops on either side (or register slices for AXI).

-It is ideal to place logic that interfaces to the shell in the same SLR as the Shell logic for that interface.
+It is ideal to place logic that interfaces to the Small Shell in the same SLR as the Shell logic for that interface.
 If this is not possible, the first flop/register slice should be placed in the same SLR:
 * MID SLR:
    *	CL_SH_DDR
    *	BAR1
-   *	PCIM
-* BOTTOM SLR:
    *	PCIS
    *	OCL
+   *	SDA
+* BOTTOM SLR:
-   * DDR STAT3
+   * PCIM
 * MID/BOTTOM
    * DDR STAT0
    * DDR STAT1
-   * SDA
+   * DDR STAT3

 For the interfaces that are in both the MID/BOTTOM the recommendation is to use flops for pipelining, but don’t constrain to an SLR.
-Also it is recommended to not use the SDA interface because it spans two SLR's (use BAR1 or OCL instead).
 You can constrain logic to a particular SLR by creating PBLOCKs (one per SLR), and assigning logic to the PBLOCKs (refer to cl_dram_dma example [cl_pnr_user.xdc](../cl/examples/cl_dram_dma/build/constraints/cl_pnr_user.xdc)).
 Dataflow should be mapped so that SLR crossing is minimized (for example a pipeline should be organized such that successive stages are mostly in the same SLR).

 <a name="impl_tips_logic_levels"></a>